Interoperable-data/automate-va/docs/EVR/REGISTRATION.md

 ## Data model

 The data model for Vehicle Registrations is deduced from the e-form.
+The properties are mostly connected to the underlying `RegistrationCase`.

 ### (12) Additional fields